 Part III in a three-part series called The Rights and Justice City: Hope, History and Being Humane, this public dialogue tackles an important issue in an open forum.
 On 23rd June 2016, the UK voted to exit the EU.
 This referendum sparked a flurry of political changes in the government and a sharp rise in hate crimes reported to the police.
 Suddenly the UK has to confront questions of equality, tolerance and hate.
 Does the marked rise in hate crimes signal a new age of intolerance?
 How should the UK engage with questions of race and rights in the Age of Brexit?
 How should the city of Nottingham?
-Although they will raise recommendations, the speakers will challenge everyone to consider our responsibility for living, humanely, in our post-referendum world.
-We’ll hear from Professor Todd Landman, Pro-Vice Chancellor at the University of Nottingham, and special guest experts.
+Although they will raise recommendations, the speaker will challenge everyone to consider our responsibility for living, humanely, in our post-referendum world.
+We’ll hear from Professor Todd Landman, Pro-Vice Chancellor for the Faculty of Social Sciences at the University of Nottingham and an expert on human rights and justice.

 This event is part of the Being Human festival - the UK’s only national festival of the humanities.
 As our festival events are free, not everyone who asks for tickets come to our events.
 To make sure we have a full house, we allocate more tickets than there are seats.
 We do our best to get the numbers right, but unfortunately we occasionally have to disappoint people.
 Admission is on a first-come-first-served basis, so please arrive in good time for the start of the event.